-For those who appreciate the prop-bet as art, crafting the perfect prop is just as big of a kick as making the perfect bet.
+For those who appreciate the prop-bet as art, crafting the perfect prop is almost as big of a kick as having a bet pay off.
 What line will get the best action?
-At 6 1/2 flies, 65 percent of the bar took the under.
+At 6 1/2 flies, 65 percent of the bar takes the under.
 If we lower the line to 5 1/2, can we get 50 percent to take both sides??

 In the mid-1990s, POPS took it to the next level when he broke out his pencil and yellow legal pad and introduced POPS PROPS, a Super Bowl props-betting coda to our family’s long-running, season-long NFL-picks competition.
 Those first few PROPS were lost to history when he recycled his stack of legal pads in 2001, but we’ve posted the eight PROPS that we found from 2002-2010.

 2009-2010: 1.
 KOR 128; 2.
 POPS 127; 3.
 KEV 119; 4.
 KRIS 110

 2008-2009: 1.
 POPS 131; 2.
 KOR 116; 3.
 KEV 110; 4.
 KRIS 106

 2007-2008: 1.
 KRIS 141; 2.
 KOR 116; 3.
 KEV 111; 4.
 POPS 110